Urobotos/Sandworm/README.md

 restart_delay: 1
 bound_service: klipper              # Ensures Klipper service starts/restarts with power toggle
 ```
+**User management of printer ON-OFF:**
+The printer power ON-OFF itself is controlled via the Mainsail interface.
+The **Auto Power Off** macro serves as a safe shutdown of the printer at the end of printing, it is controlled using the macro buttons: `ACTIVATE_POWER_OFF` and `DEACTIVATE_POWER_OFF` during printing, or by direct writing in end_gcode.

 <br>

 ### 🎞️ Filament Runout Sensor & `runout_distance` Macro: